jrc-rodec/TAPASGO/README.md

 # TAPASGO Resources
-Resources used to fine-tune the TAPAS-base model for a potential German TAPAS model (TAPASGO)
+Resources used to fine-tune the TAPAS-base model for a potential German TAPAS model (TAPASGO).
+The fine-tuned model can be found under __releases__.

 ## UI Data Collector